 Step 4 – Quality Assurance

-The penultimate stop is a Tiffany workshop (usually in the U.S.) where the stone is set, and the finished jewel is placed in a box that’s Tiffany blue—or, better yet, green; its paper hails from sustainable sources, including FSC®-certified and recycled materials.
+The penultimate stop is a Tiffany workshop (usually in the U.S.) which is where setting diamonds occurs, and the finished jewels are place in a Tiffany blue box — or, better yet, a green one; its paper hails from sustainable sources, including FSC®-certified and recycled materials.

 Step 5 – Diamond Certification